Buyer's Guide and Reviews for 2023

 When you get down to it, a chainsaw is probably one of the most dangerous tools you own.
-Even with regular maintenance and careful operation, the risk of your saw slipping, or kick-backing still exists.
+Even with regular maintenance and careful operation, the risk of your saw slipping, or kicking-back still exists.

 Leg injuries are the leading cause of chainsaw related hospital visits.
 Having the right protective gear to keep your legs safe is crucial.